 What I thought was going to be a bad film, Teenage Mutant Ninja Turtles (2014) turned out to be very satisfying.
 Okay fine!
 I was really not ready to see Megan Fox play April O’Neil.
 But after watching the first film, I decided to watch the sequel, if there will be one.

-The four brothers who hates bullies and love the city are out of the shadows to fight the Foot Clan.
+The four brothers who hate bullies and love the city are out of the shadows to fight the Foot Clan.
 In Theaters June 2016

 Independence Day: Resurgence

 Before watching this, I would suggest people go see the prequel first – Independence Day (1996).
 If not, I’m just guessing it won’t affect anything.
 But isn’t it more fun if you are able to recognize the recurring characters and tie everything while watching the 2016 film?

 Humans know that the aliens are coming back and that is why they used the alien technology fro the previous attack to strengthen the earth’s defences; however, it’s not enough.
 Watch how the human race once again fights for their freedom on Independence Day: Resurgence.
 In Theaters June 2016

 Watching the trailer and seeing the words “Directed by Spielberg” got me sold.

 “Never get out of bed, never go to the window, never look behind the curtain,” reminds the little girl.
 The story revolves around Sophie, a young orphan girl named Sophie who befriended the Big Friendly Giant.
 In Theaters July 2016